ogd-bl/ods-analytics-sync/README.md

 # ODS-ANALYTICS-SYNC
-This repository contains an Apache Airflow DAG to synchronize the ODS (Opendatasoft) monitoring tables with a local database.
+This repository contains an Apache Airflow DAG to synchronize the ODS (Opendatasoft) monitoring datasets with a local database.
 This is usefull if the usage of the Opendatasoft-Portal should be analyzed and backtraceable beyond the timerange limit of the ODS-contract.

 ## Getting Started

 ### Project Setup
-- **Setting Port**: Start an Aiflow service e.g. by using a Docker image the current DAG runs with the image apache/airflow:2.8.1 and postgres:14-alpine.
-Also set up a (postgres) database to store the tables and install the python libraries in the requirements file.
+- **Setting Port**: Start an Aiflow service, e.g. by using a Docker image.
+The current DAG runs with the image `apache/airflow:2.8.1` and `postgres:14-alpine`.
+Also set up a (postgres) database to store the tables and install the python libraries in the `requirements.txt` file.

 - **Environment Variables**: Rename `.env-example` to `.env` and set the parameters.

-- **Hardcoded Links**: ogd_web_analytics_utilities.py contains two constants `USER_DATA_API_URL` and `DATASETS_DATA_API_URL` that are hardcoded to point towards the monitoring endpoints of data.bl.ch.
+- **Hardcoded Links**: `ogd_web_analytics_utilities.py` contains two constants `USER_DATA_API_URL` and `DATASETS_DATA_API_URL` that are hardcoded to point towards the monitoring endpoints of data.bl.ch.
 They have to be switched with the correct urls for your portal.

 ## DAGs

 ### OGD Web Analytics ETL
-> ogd_web_analytics_etl
+> `ogd_web_analytics_etl.py`

-The DAG is documented inline using md docs.
-Utility functions are loaded from ogd_web_analytics_utilities.py.
+The DAG is documented inline using [md docs](https://docs.astronomer.io/learn/custom-airflow-ui-docs-tutorial).
+Utility functions are loaded from `ogd_web_analytics_utilities.py`.

 The tables that need to exist are the following two, where user_actions contains data from the endpoint [portal]/api/explore/v2.1/monitoring/datasets/ods-api-monitoring and datasets contains data from the endpoint [portal]/api/explore/v2.1/monitoring/datasets/ods-datasets-monitoring